electronick1/stairs_doc/source/index.html.md

 ```

-The input for the next step is output from the current.
+The input of the next step is the output from the current.

 This idea is based on [stepist](https://github.com/electronick1/stepist)

-Result of each step is accumulating, this means that from any low-level steps
+The result of each step is accumulation, which means that from any low-level steps
 you will be able to get values from high-level steps.

 <br><br><br><br><br><br><br><br><br><br>